niksanchaniya/MERN-CRUD-APP/README.md

 # MERN-CRUD-APP
-In this project we can add , edit and delete a users data
+In this project we can add , edit and delete a users data.

 -- start react app --